cpcloudnl/dane-smtp/README.md

 $ openssl s_client -connect "your-mail-server.com:25" -starttls smtp </dev/null
 ```
 > The command above prints the certificate that is being used.
-> When using DANE-TA(2) you need to make sure that you send that Trust Anchor as well.
+> When using DANE-TA(2) you need to make sure that you send that Trust Anchor as well (you would be sending the full chain in stead of a single certificate).
 Otherwise there is no value (cfr. certificate) to compare.
 Therefor verification will never pass.

 #### Opens a TLS connection to a mail server (with SNI):
 ```bash